vcal-project/vcal-core/README.md

 ## Current limitations

-- Batch search not yet in core (implemented at server layer).
 - No official adapters (LangChain/LlamaIndex) yet.
 - WASM/WASI and CLI packaging planned separately.
 - Large-scale ANN (100M+ vectors) out of scope; goal is **embedded/local** use.